varunbhoopalam/slipbox/README.md

 ## Where can I get more help, if I need it?
 Please feel free to directly reach out to me at bhoopalam.varun@gmail.com

+## Vision

+I imagine a foundation set up to host people's data for free if they want to use this system from any device.
+Similarly, a solution is set up on any device to access and add notes or explore your own slipbox.
+Further, I think expanding the capabilities of the system, especially ways of collaborating, sensemaking, and sharing knowledge should be possible.

+## Why open source?

+This project was open sourced for multiple reasons.
+One is transparency.
+It is important that nothing is hidden about what is happening while the software is working.
+To this point, the project has been driven by what I would find convenient and useful in a note taking system.
+If it should get wider use from others, I believe it will start to move in different directions than I am able to anticipate.
+This is another reason for open sourcing the project.
+I want to make it open to more perspectives than my own should anyone else find this project useful.